Need to talk? Call 1800 882 436.

 Injuries to the pelvic floor

 • Muscle damage — the 'pelvic floor' is a group of muscles inside the pelvis that helps hold the uterus, bladder and bowel in place.
-Many people who give birth vaginally have permanent changes to the pelvic floor due to over-stretching or tearing (avulsion).
+Many people who give birth vaginally have long-term changes to the pelvic floor due to over-stretching or tearing (avulsion).

 • Pelvic organ prolapse — if the pelvic muscles are damaged or weakened, the organs inside the pelvis can drop down towards the vagina, causing bladder and bowel problems.